Muhammad-Saaaad/Hand-Written-NIST-Digits-Classification/README.md

 ├── env/

+├── frontend/

+│   ├── digit_drawer.py

 ├── manage.py

 ├── Test Images/

 └── requirements.txt

+└── run_digit_drawer.bat

 ### Explanation of Key Directories and Files:

 * **AI/**: Contains Jupyter notebooks (`.ipynb`) likely used for model fine-tuning, training, and data preparation.
 * **api/**: This directory probably handles API endpoints for the web application, exposing functionalities like prediction.
 * **core/**: Contains the core Django project settings, URL configurations, and ASGI/WSGI settings.
+* * **frontend/**: Contains the frontend where user can draw the digits and it get send to the backend via API.
 * **media/images/**: Stores example images, possibly used for testing or as part of the application's content.
 * **myapp/**: This is a Django application within the project, likely containing the main logic for digit classification, database interactions, and views.
     * `Classifier.py`: Suggests the main logic for the digit classification model integration and prediction.